gnmyt/sqltoolkit/README.md

 ## End

-Currently, there are not many features yet, so feel free to write me some suggestions!
+Currently, there are not many features, so feel free to write me some suggestions!

 [contributors-shield]: https://img.shields.io/github/contributors/gnmyt/sqltoolkit.svg?style=for-the-badge